AshkanGoharfar/Video_Subsequences_Feature_Reduction/README.md

 # How to use
-Call the Main.py.
+Call the Main.py

-sample command is like this :
+Smple command is like this :

 ```bash
 $ python skeleton camera non-automatic